cloudfoundry/docs-dev-guide/services/managing-services.html.md

 ## <a id='rename_service'></a>Rename a Service Instance ##

 You can change the name given to a service instance.
-Keep in mind that upon restarting any bound applications, the name of the instance will change in the [VCAP_SERVICES](../deploy-apps/environment-variable.html) environment variable.
+Keep in mind that upon restarting any bound applications, the name of the instance changes in the [VCAP_SERVICES](../deploy-apps/environment-variable.html) environment variable.
 If your application depends on the instance name for discovering credentials, changing the name could break your applications use of the service instance.

 <pre class="terminal">
 $ cf rename-service mydb mydb1